grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

     Sorry, your browser doesn't support embedded videos.
   </video>
   <figcaption class="figure-caption text-center">
-    View from Shrike Hill.
-Quite a lot of the reserve survived, but also quite a lot of it did not.
+    View North from Shrike Hill.
+Much of the reserve survived, but also quite a lot of it did not.
 Eesh.
   </figcaption>
 </figure>